 MIKE SMITH’S HOT HUNDRED UK HITS

 These are my personal favourite recordings from this particular year, listed in the order in which they entered the UK hit singles chart.
-You may not agree with my choices, but these were UK chart hits* that had plenty of air play on the music radio stations of the day, such as Radio Luxemburg.
-It was also in 1964 that the the North Sea pirate radio ships began broadcasting.
-Radio Caroline was the first, followed by many others, notably Radio London ("Big L") which started in December 1964.
-These pirate radio stations played chart hits all day long, unlike the BBC, and they had a major influence on record sales for the few years that they lasted.
+You may not agree with my choices, but these were UK chart hits* that had plenty of air play on the music radio stations of the day, such as Radio Luxemburg, Radio Caroline and Radio London ("Big L").

 * One song not a UK hit.